open-competency-library/software-development/technologies/backend/express1.md

 ## Master the following:

+- Explain what ExpressJS is and what purpose it serves
+- Start a NodeJS application that uses Express
 - Create REST API's using ExpressJS
-- Use the router
+- Use the router to control the execution flow of HTTP requests
-- Parameterized urls
-- Use middleware from external libraries
-- Create middleware
+- Route requests to different controller logic based on the shape of the request url
+- Utilize parameterized urls, querystring and JSON body to move information from HTTP requests to their handlers
+- Serve non-template static files with Express

 ## Suggested Learning: